Off the Beaten Path Leaf-Peeping Spots

 - The Manhan Rail Trail is a pedestrian and bike path in Easthampton that runs for six miles into the town of Northampton, where it connects with another gorgeous set of trails.

 Hit the Links

 If you love golf as much as you enjoy leaf peeping, why not hit the links and enjoy both at the same time?
-Stunning, colorful trees line the fairways of both Shaker Farms Country Club in Westfield and The Ranch Golf Club in Southwick.
+Stunning, colorful trees line the fairway of The Ranch Golf Club in Southwick.
 Your score might suffer with such beauty to distract you, but no doubt you’ll still feel like a winner at the leaf-peeping game.

 With so many ways to enjoy the fall foliage, there’s no excuse not to get out and drink in the beautiful colors this season.
 Maybe we’ll even run into each other as we explore everything beautiful Western Massachusetts has to offer.